cascadingfailureDev/RansomwareSimulator/README.md

 The simulator uses the following compartments Susceptible, Infected, Encrypted, and Recovered (SIER).

-Unlike traditional infections and the models used to study them, Ransomware Infections have at least 2 distinct phases, an infected & encryption phase, and a separate recovery phase, which occurs some time after the infection has stopped.
+Unlike biological infections and the models used to study them, Ransomware Infections have at least 2 distinct phases, an infected & encryption phase, and a separate recovery phase, which occurs some time after the infection has stopped.
 Due to this pattern, the ransomware simulator is implemented in two phases, a simulation of infection & encryption, and a recovery phase implemented as a resiliency curve.

 The Ransomware Simulator also allows a user to easily simulate recovery improvements.
 To do this the recovery phase is split in to two sub phases: forensics and restoration.